SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 * _Aus aus_ Author 1 Invalid, linked to _Aus bus_

 Once the misapplication is created, an OTU could be linked to the TaxonName, which could be used, for example, for taxon determination.

-## Navigation helpers

-### Hotkeys.

-TaxonWorks has many hotkeys that can greatly improve productivity if mastered.
-Click the orange help circle, then the 'Keyboard shortcuts' slide-out to see an up-to-date list of hotkeys.

-Mac computers use 'ctrl' as triggering key, PCs use 'alt'.

-While on New/Edit taxon name there are extensive options:

-* ctrl+s Save taxon name changes
-* ctrl+n Create a new taxon name
-* ctrl+p Create a new taxon name with the same parent
-* ctrl+d Create a child of this taxon name
-* ctrl+l Clone this taxon name
-* ctrl+e Go to comprehensive specimen digitization
-* ctrl+p Create a new taxon name with the same parent
-* ctrl+m Go to new type material
-* ctrl+c Go to comprehensive specimen digitization
-* ctrl+b Go to browse nomenclature
-* ctrl+o Go to browse otus

-Additionally, on any browse/show page you can:
-* ctrl+p - automatically pin and default that name to the pinboard
-* ctrl+g - pop-up a quick navigation modal that lets you navigate to the defaulted records

-## Help

-* _Their is currently NO useful help from the orange slideout on the right, this will change as text appears here and migrates to the native help system._

-## Understanding the data model

-* Concepts, at a low level, are gradually being documented here https://github.com/SpeciesFileGroup/taxonworks_doc/tree/master/concepts (see the TaxonWorksNomenclature.pdf, you can zoom in to see details).

-## Nomenclature, not biology!

-* A reminder, if you want to record information about biology (hosts, parasites, distribution, etc.) that doesn't belong in the nomenclature section, you will use the OTU radial icon or OTU nav icon to access and record those data from a nomenclatural context.

 ## Nomenclature Senarios (aka How-To)